kisslinux/kiss/README.md

 See: <https://getkiss.org/pages/package-system/>

-## Extending the package manager.
+## Extending the package manager

 See: https://github.com/kisslinux/kiss-utils

 ## Shell compatibility

-KISS is written in POSIX `sh` though each shell has its own set of quirks.Below are the currently known to work and tested shells (as `/bin/sh`).
+KISS is written in POSIX `sh` though each shell has its own set of quirks.
+Below are the currently known to work and tested shells (as `/bin/sh`).

 - `ash`
 - `dash`